apache/cordova-docs/www/docs/en/6.x/reference/cordova-cli/index.md

 | -v or --version      | Print out the version of your `cordova-cli` install.
 | --no-update-notifier | Will disable updates check.
 Alternatively set `"optOut": true` in `~/.config/configstore/update-notifier-cordova.json` or set `NO_UPDATE_NOTIFIER` environment variable with any value (see details in [update-notifier docs](https://www.npmjs.com/package/update-notifier#user-settings)).
 |--nohooks             | Suppress executing hooks (taking RegExp hook patterns as parameters)
-| --no-telemetry       | Disable telemetry collection for the current command.

 ## Platform-specific options